 Madagascar is a subtropical island and doesn’t have the 4 separate seasons that most people are used to.
-Instead, most of the island switches between the dry season and rainy season.
-The east coast of the island is the hardest hit by the rainy season so it would be best to visit after the seasonal rains have subsided, it is this abundant rainfall that creates the perfect conditions for the lush tropical rainforests that can be found in Andasibe-Mantadia National Park and on the idyllic island of Nosy Be.
+Instead, most of the island switch between the dry season and rainy season.
+The east coast of the island is the hardest hit by the rainy season so it would be best to visit after the seasonal rains have subsided, it is this abundant rainfall that creates the perfect conditions for the lush tropical rainforests that can be found in Andasibe National Park and on the idyllic island of Nosy Be.
 The rainy season is from December to March and rain falls nearly every day with the occasional cyclone blowing in.

 The central parts of the island, such as the capital city Antananarivo, are drier and cooler during this time.
-The west coast is the driest part of the island and is home to the beautiful and otherworldly Avenue of Baobabs, a dust road lined with tall striking baobabs.
+The west coast is the driest part of the island and is home to the beautiful and otherworldly Avenue of Baobabs, a dusty road lined with tall striking baobabs.
 The Tsingy de Beharama National Park is a magnificent mineral forest of unique Tsingy formed out of limestone, as well as an expanse of mangrove forest and is also found on the western side of the island, as well as the beach paradise of Ifaty Ankao.
 If you decide to visit during the rainy season you will still have many highlights to explore.
-The southwest and the extreme south are the driest and hardly any rainfall occurs here, in fact parts of it can be classified as desert.
+The southwest and the extreme south are the driest and hardly any rainfall occurs here, in fact, parts of it can be classified as desert.
 It’s here where you will find Isalo National Park with its unique sandstone formations, deep canyons, and palm-lined oases.

 The dry season takes place from April to October.
 It is now a wonderful time to visit the east side and experience such tropical gems as the island of Ile St Marie with its picture postcard perfect beaches and historical pirate graveyard, as well as Manafiafy Beach and its barefoot luxury.
 The western, drier parts of the island are considerably warmer during this time and the deciduous forests have erupted in a canopy of green after the rains.